Ipotrick/Daxa/wiki/Tutorial.md

 The task callback takes in a `daxa::TaskRuntimeInterface` which provides access to all needed resources like the device, command buffers etc.

-The runtime can also provide the runtime resource of the virtual task resource ids at runtime with `daxa::TaskRuntimeInterface::get_buffers` and `daxa::TaskRuntimeInterface::get_images`, as seen above.
+The runtime can also provide the runtime resource of the virtual task resource IDs at runtime with `daxa::TaskRuntimeInterface::get_buffers` and `daxa::TaskRuntimeInterface::get_images`, as seen above.

 ```cpp
 loop_task_graph.add_task({